An introduction to OLED displays

 OLED TVs

 OLED is the best display technology - and indeed OLED panels are used today to create the most stunning TVs ever - with the best image quality combined with the thinnest sets ever.
-And this is only the beginning, as in the future OLED will enable large rollable and transparent TVs!
+Almost 10 million OLED TVs ship each year, and the market is expected to grow as consumers and experts both agree on the superior image quality of OLED displays.

 LG EG9600 photo

 OLEDs can be used to create excellent light source.
-OLEDs offer diffuse area lighting and can be flexible, efficient, light, thin, transparent, color-tunable and more.
+OLED lighting panels offer highly uniform area lighting and can be flexible, efficient, light, thin, transparent, color-tunable and more.
 OLEDs enable new designs and these devices emit healthier light compared to CFLs and LED lighting devices.
+The OLED Lighting industry haven't yet managed to reach mass production, but adoption in niche applications, mainly automotive, is on the rise.

 About OLED-Info.com

-OLED-Info is a knowledge hub focused on the OLED industry since 2004.
-We provide daily news, resources and services to the OLED industry and community.
-Check out OLED-Info's sitemap to view our complete list of OLED resources and articles.
-Here's some more info about us.
+OLED-Info is a knowledge hub focused on the OLED industry, in operation since 2004.
+We provide services to the OLED industry and community.
+Check out OLED-Info's sitemap to view our complete list of OLED resources.

-Be sure to subscribe to our monthly newsletter if you want to stay updated on OLEDs!
+Be sure to subscribe to our free newsletter if you want to stay updated on the OLED industry!

 Further reading